 The man in front of us was screaming at the customer service rep about the exact same problem.
 The person behind the desk just kept explaining that she was sorry, but there was nothing she could do.
 They simply couldn’t accommodate him.
 I told my mother it wasn’t looking good for us.
 She said, “We’ll see.”

 She walked up to the desk and, in her kindest voice (and my mother was genuinely very kind) said, “I’m sorry, but I have a problem.
-I’m wondering if you can help me.”
-The surly customer service rep who resisted the screams of the previous guest visibly relaxed and asked what the problem was.
+I’m hoping you can help me.”
+The surly customer service rep who resisted the screams of the previous guest visibly relaxed, took a breath, became human again and asked my mother what the problem was.
 My mom explained and within a couple minutes we walked out with exactly what the screamer had demanded.
 My mother was smiling and so was the employee.

-When I find myself losing patience with a person who is the face of some immovable bureaucracy, my mother’s words come back to me and I remind myself that you can always yell later.
+When I find myself losing patience with a person who is the face of some immovable bureaucracy, my mother’s words come back to me and I try (not always successfully) to remind myself that you can always yell later.